-David DeSteno, a professor of psychology at Northeastern University and the author of The Truth About Trust: How It Determines Success in Life, Love, Learning, and Morewrote a recent story for the HBR about how identifying commonalities on a team can lead to effectiveness.
+David DeSteno, a professor of psychology at Northeastern University and the author of The Truth About Trust: How It Determines Success in Life, Love, Learning, and More wrote a recent story for the HBR about how identifying commonalities on a team can lead to effectiveness.
 This is a concept that Cloverleaf was founded on.
-The belief that the first step towards building anything great is truly understanding the labor force that is working to accomplish the task.
-According to DeSteno,
+The belief is that the first step towards building anything great is truly understanding the labor force that is working to accomplish the task.
+According to DeSteno:

-At Cloverleaf we have built a platform that helps managers discover not only the commonalities but also how the differences that each team member brings to the table contributes to the whole.
+At Cloverleaf, we have built a platform that helps managers discover not only the commonalities but also how the differences that each team member brings to the table contribute to the whole.
 Cloverleaf also provides a common cultural language that helps team members from different backgrounds celebrate the parts of their collective selves that value the same things and understand the unique markers of their team.

 Coming back to Desteno, he says, “when it comes to empathy and compassion, the most powerful tool is a sense of similarity – a belief that people’s interests are joined and, thus, that they’re all on the same team and will benefit from supporting each other.”